Cardmaking Weights and Sizes can answer some of the questions that you may have and help you to enjoy this lovely hobby.

 So I have tried to answer all the questions that you may have here in one place concerning the card that you want to buy.

-Of course there are many other types in many colours for you to choose from too.
+Of course there are many other types, in many colours, and textures for you to choose from too.

-Clicking each of the links will take you to a more detailed explantion of each type with some ideas of how to use it.
+Clicking the links will take you to a more detailed explanation of each type of card with some ideas of how to use it.

 Cardmaking Weights and Sizes will go a long way in answering some of the questions that I have been emailed about ... and this is a way to answer all those queries in one place.

 You will also find other really useful information in the video

 In the video I mention the American letter size and I have had several emails telling me that I have got that wrong..... apologies!!

 The correct size is 8 1/2 inches by 11 inches.

 But the point is that they are different and if it was standardised by the crafting industry then it would be a lot easier for the new cardmaker.